stevehjohn/Huffman/README.md

 Have been slowly optimising the code.

 See [Benchmarks.md](https://github.com/stevehjohn/Huffman/blob/master/Benchmarks.md) for details of how various commits improved things.
+This uses the console app.

+See [Benchmark-dotnet-Results.md](https://github.com/stevehjohn/Huffman/blob/master/-dotnet-Results.md) for initial and current best results using [BenchmarkDotNet](https://benchmarkdotnet.org/).

 See [Standardised-Benchmarks.md](https://github.com/stevehjohn/Huffman/blob/master/Standardised-Benchmarks.md) for results on a given hardware configuration.